 When it is safe to return to your property, you should make your own initial assessment of damage to your property.
 If damage has been suffered you should make contact with your insurer or insurance broker as soon as possible, so that the claims process can commence as quickly as possible.

 Don’t be concerned if your insurance documents have been lost or damaged.
 Insurance companies keep records electronically and only require the policyholder’s name and address in order to locate a policy.

-TheInsurance Council of Australiamay be able to advise anyone who may be having difficulty finding their insurance documents, or who have queries about who their insurer may be, can contact the Insurance Council on 1300 728 228 for assistance.
+TheInsurance Council of Australiamay be able to advise anyone who may be having difficulty finding their insurance documents, or who have queries about who their insurer may be, on 1800 734 621 for assistance.

 If you are having problems with your insurer, please seek legal advice.
 In particular, if you have advised your insurer of a claim and have not been given a claim number or been told that you do not have a claim, you need advice urgently.